 eToro Scam Guide: How to tell fiction from reality

 Like any online financial trading service provider, eToro has had its share of scam accusations.
-The term “scam” nowadays is used very loosely and covers a wide variety of incidents including: traders losing money on unsuccessful positions, neglecting to place stop loss and take profit orders, not paying attention to spreads, attempting to withdraw bonus money immediately upon receiving it, and generally having a bad day.
+The term “scam” nowadays is used very loosely and covers a wide variety of incidents including: traders losing money on unsuccessful positions, neglecting to place stop loss and take profit orders, not paying attention to spreads, attempting to withdraw eToro credits as real money immediately upon receiving it, and generally having a bad day.
 This is not to say that there aren’t real Forex scams out there; there certainly are and one should take precautions not to fall into one.
 Needless to say that eToro with its licensed and regulated brokers, its almost two million strong community, and its extremely high standards of practice is not one of them, but let’s take a look at a few tell tale signs of the Forex scams lurking out there.

 Why eToro is not a scam?